logo

 Paralegal Certification in Wisconsin

-Paralegals and legal assistants in Wisconsin are further encouraged to seek certification through the National Association of Legal Assistants (NALA, the Paralegal Association), the National Federation of Paralegal Associations (NFPA), or the Association of Legal Professionals (NALS), which recognize paralegal competency at a national level.
+In Wisconsin, paralegals must be directly supervised by attorneys.
+Paralegals and legal assistants in Wisconsin are encouraged to seek certification through the National Association of Legal Assistants (NALA, the Paralegal Association), the National Federation of Paralegal Associations (NFPA), or the National Association of Legal Support Professionals (NALS), which recognize paralegal competency at a national level.
 You can find out more about national certification in our guide Steps to Become a Paralegal.

 Wisconsin Certification